NixOS/nixos-artwork/logo/README.md

 instead of the *Vegur* font family.
 Such a font family can be built using the derivation and source files provided in the font folder.

+### Colours

+The exact code for the colours:

+ * Light blue: #7EBAE4
+ * Dark blue: #5277C3

+The logo has a baked-in shadow that may cause issues when using an eye dropper tool, or when imported in some software with worse support for SVG.

+Please make sure that the colours are the right one, and that the shadows are baked-in as expected.

 ### Using the logo

 The svg source files have a *logo-guide* and those with text a *guide* layer.